parallella/parallella-hw/fpga/projects/parallella_7020_hdmi/README.md

       $ xps &
 ```

-b.
-XPS will complain about a missing module, and present you with a dialog box to learn the new location.
+	1. XPS will complain about a missing module, and present you with a dialog box to learn the new location.
 Browse to "fpga/externals/fpgahdl_xilinx/cf_lib/edk/pcores/axi_hdmi_tx_16b_v1_00_a" in your local copy of the repository, and choose that directory.
 From this information xps will be able to find all other modules it needs, and it will write the absolute path to these libraries into your copy of the xps project.

-c.
-Close XPS.
+	1. Close XPS.
 The project file will automatically be saved.

-d.
-This step has to be done for each edk project you want to use, e.g. parallella_7010_hdmi or parallella_7020_hdmi.
+	1. This step has to be done for each edk project you want to use, e.g. parallella_7010_hdmi or parallella_7020_hdmi.

 3. Be sure to update the version.v file with a new version number, and type or platform as needed.